 The engagement agreement attached as Part B of the tender, including its appendices, signed by all of its authorized signatories.

-It should be clarified that the bidder is not required to attach all of the tender documents and is not required to answer specific sections within the tender documents other than as required in Part D.
+For the avoidance of doubt, the bidder is not required to attach all of the tender documents and is not required to answer specific sections within the tender documents other than as required in Part D.

 The bid will be submitted as a scanned bid in a PDF file and also as a Word file unless explicitly otherwise stated.